santi100a/array-intersection/README.md

 **Hasn't been tested in an actual ES3 environment.
 Feel free to open an issue or pull request if you find any non-ES3 thing.
 See "Contribute" for instructions on how to do so.*

-*^The source code is just a few kilobytes in size.*
+*^The source code is just a few kilobytes in size.
+Time and space complexity are yet to be measured.*